-Summary: This article explains the basic guidelines for FHA home appraisals in 2013.
+Summary: This article explains the basic guidelines for FHA home appraisals.
 This information is relevant to both home buyers and sellers.

 FHA loans have risen in popularity over the last few years.
 This is a direct result of the housing crisis that erupted in 2007 – 2008.
 During the housing boom of the early to mid 2000s, FHA market share was less than 5% of total mortgage generation.
 But in the wake of the housing crisis, the agency’s market share shot up to nearly 40%.
 This trend affects home buyers as well as sellers.
 As a result, it’s important to understand how this government-backed mortgage program works.
 In this article, and in the next few articles in this series, we will examine FHA home appraisal guidelines in particular.